e-c-k-e-r/engine/README.md

 ## Run

-Currently, assets are not provided due to size (but mostly due to being test assets).
+Currently, a barebones setup is provided via the [`.zip` bundle](https://github.com/e-c-k-e-r/engine/releases/tag/bundle).

 *If* adequate assets are provided, run `./program.sh` or `make run`.
 This ensures the path to the required libraries are added to the PATH.